vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 5. Ibid., 4/61ff.

 30

 SAMVIIprakāśaIL

 idealism, he also devotes the entire fifth chapter to an analysis of the phonemes as vital components of Mantra and vehicles of the sound (nada) or word (sabda) energy of consciousness which he identifies with the syllable Om and that make Mantras powerful and cosmically significant as incorporating within themselves the energies of all manifestation and what lies in the transcendent beyond it.
 This concern fits naturally with Vāmanadatta's recurrent references to Speech (vāc), its levels, forms and nature.
 Here he deals with a common concern of both Śaivites and Vaiṣṇavas discussed not only in their secondary śastric traditions but also in the primary scriptures of both groups.

 To conclude we can say that the discovery and edition of Vāmanadatta's work may well serve as a stimulus for further research into the interaction between Śaivism and Vaisnavism in general and, more specifically, between their monistic forms.
 Thus a work like Bhaskara's Kakṣyastotra evidences, in the passages quoted from it, signs of the author's attempts to integrate certain basic Pañcarātra notions into his Śaiva monism.
 Other works, like the Cicchaktisamstuti,2 that we know of only from quotations, exhibit a sort of intermediary character.
 This text, focusing on sakti, draws from both Śaiva and Vaiṣṇava ideas to support its Sakta monism.
-Again, although the Parāmarthasāra draws its inspiration from other sources to develop its monism, its existence is a further indication that, although less extensive than their Śaiva equivalents, Vaiṣṇava monisms deserve to be carefully researched and not only in the works of known authors but, more especially, in the original Piñcarātra scriptures amongst which some, particularly the Ahirbudhnyasaṁhitā and the Lakṣmitantra, exhibit marked Śaiva influences.
+Again, although the Parāmarthasāra draws its inspiration from other sources to develop its monism, its existence is a further indication that, although less extensive than their Śaiva equivalents, Vaiṣṇava monisms deserve to be carefully researched and not only in the works of known authors but, more especially, in the original Piñcarātra scriptures amongst which some, particularly the Ahirbudhnyasaṁhitā and the Lakṣmītantra, exhibit marked Śaiva influences.

-1. I am thinking here particularly of the verses from the Kaksyāstotra quoted
+1. I am thinking here particularly of the verses from the Kakṣyāstotra quoted

    in Sp.
 Pra., p.
 103.